Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: The scalar perturbations

 Here, we consider only the dynamical effects and have accordingly simplified the expression.
-In the small-scale limit, substituting this constraint into the action~\eqref{action-k2-1908}, an effective action that contains only the dynamical variables is obtained
+Substituting this constraint into the action~\eqref{action-k2-1908}, an effective action that contains only the dynamical variables is obtained

-where $c_s^2\equiv(3\kappa+2\xi b_{t}^2(\xi-2\kappa))/\big(3\kappa(1-\xi b_{t}^2)\big)$.
+where $c_s^2\equiv\big(3\kappa+2\xi b_{t}^2(\xi-2\kappa)-3\kappa\sigma b_{t}^2\big)/\big(3\kappa(1-(\xi+\sigma) b_{t}^2)\big)$.
 It is straightforward to see that the variables $\phi_{h}$, $\varphi_{h}$, $\phi_{b}$, $\varphi_{b}$, $\varphi_{m}$, and $\phi_{\ell}$ depend on $\psi_{2}$, $\psi_{3}$, and $\phi_{m}$, as shown in Eqs.~(\ref{phiell-912})-(\ref{psi3-912}).
 The action~\eqref{action-k2-1908} indicates that $\psi_{2}$ is a cyclic coordinate in the small-scale limit, and the constraint~\eqref{psidt-929} implies that $\dot{\psi}_{2}$ depends on $\psi_{3}$.

 The action~\eqref{smallLimit-S2-1001} is an effective action that contains only the dynamical variables $\psi_{3}$ and $\phi_{m}$.
-The free of ghost instability requires
+The free of ghost instability in the small-scale limit requires